Erisa/worker-links/README.md

 For the time being you can view them from your Cloudflare Dashboard:
 Cloudflare Dashboard -> Workers -> KV -> View on the namespace.

+## Plausible Analytics

+To get statistics for your short URLs with Plausible Analytics, define a `PLAUSIBLE_HOST` secret set to the URL of your Plausible instance.
+For example, `https://plausible.io/`.

 ## Security

 This code is relatively simple but still, if you find any security issues that can be exploited publicly, please reach out to me via email: `erisa (at) erisa.uk` with any relevant details.